 - Define the job responsibilities

 - Reduce the applicant pool to those who qualify

 - Introduce the applicant to the company and its culture

 Creating a job description is the first step in the hiring process.
-It’s critical to get it right.
+Because it shapes everything that follows, it’s critical to get it right.
 The job description is your first opportunity to attract qualified candidates.

-It’s also the first step in your filtering process.
-A good job description will filter out applicants who aren’t qualified.
-It should also discourage candidates who aren’t a good cultural fit.
+In addition, it’s also the first step in your filtering process.
+A good job description will filter out unqualified applicants.
 That way, you won’t waste any time on unqualified applicants.
-And poor-fit job seekers won’t waste time applying.

 How to Write a Job Description